 Beyond helping to put the clothes on your back, the BCI means cotton farmers in Pakistan can continue to protect their livelihoods, health and local environment.

-In part two of ‘CABI on cotton’ published on the CABI blog tomorrow, we explore two success stories from farmers – The famous farmer and The compost king.
+In part two of ‘CABI on cotton’ published on the CABI blog, we explore two success stories from farmers – The famous farmer and The compost king.